Qazzian/boilerplate/README.md

 This is my approach, I hope it proves useful to others.

 ### The stack
-SolidFoundation is intended to provide a full stack - end to end to allow me to get to past the setup stage quickly and straight to developing a client's application.
+boilerplate is intended to provide a full stack - end to end to allow me to get to past the setup stage quickly and straight to developing a client's application.

 ####The stack includes:
 1. A front end application built in **Backbone.js** with **Marionette.js** with dependencies on **jQuery, Twitter Bootstrap** and a few smaller libs.
 2. A back end application built in **Node.js** with **Express.js** to provide a **RESTful API** for the backbone application and as a starting point for any offline tasks we need.
 3. An **integrated testing environment** which tests the API code using Node.js and the Backbone application in a headless browser.
 4. A **Test Driven Development** environment that reloads the code and tests it as you develop it.
 This allows us to get immediate feedback when code breaks.
-5. Using **nginx** as a reverse proxy for the Node.js application we separate the API and Backbone applications completely under seperate sub domains- the API is at api.solidfoundation.com and the Backbone app is at app.solidfoundation.com.
+5. Using **nginx** as a reverse proxy for the Node.js application we separate the API and Backbone applications completely under seperate sub domains- the API is at api.qazzian.com and the Backbone app is at app.qazzian.com.
 This means we will have no problem placing the front end app on a CDN later and only have to worry about hosting our REST api without having to develop anything else.
 6. An integrated workflow and build environment using **Grunt.js** to provide many options when developing (see the Workflow section below.
 7. Data storage is provided using **MongoDB** and **Mongoose** in the Node.js application